2022-23 Programs Update

 In case of program cancelation, will insurance pay for any change of ticket costs?

-No. Please see response above related to trip cancelation, trip interruption, and trip delay benefits.
+No. Please see response below related to trip cancelation, trip interruption, and trip delay benefits.

 Does travel insurance included in my UCEAP fees cover COVID-19 illness during study abroad?

 Treatment for COVID-19 would be considered as any other medical condition and is subject to the policy terms and conditions.
 If you experience symptoms of an illness while traveling overseas, you should seek medical care.
 Expenses resulting from medically necessary treatment will be considered for reimbursement according to the policy terms, conditions, and exclusions.